 Continuing the theme of often-overlooked flowers, we present the Phlox genus of flowers.
 The Phlox family has dozens, if not hundreds, of dazzlingly colorful and hardy members, and each is native to the eastern half of North America.

-Sweet William is well-known as the most fragrant of the phlox, and has a heavenly, sweet scent which can perfume a whole garden during those months it is in bloom.
-Sweet William is fairly short, topping out at 10 inches in the best conditions, and when cared for well its leaves can be semi evergreen.
-Most Sweet William tends to do best in full sun or partial shade, and is available in a range of colored cultivars.
+Sweet williamSweet William is well-known as the most fragrant of phlox and has a heavenly, sweet scent that can perfume a whole garden during those months it is in bloom.
+Sweet William is relatively short, topping out at 10 inches in the best conditions, and when cared for well, its leaves can be semi-evergreen.
+Most Sweet William tends to do best in full sun or partial shade and is available in a range of colored cultivars.

 Do you need a taller flower for your garden or landscaping?
 A smooth phlox is a great option!
 Smooth phlox stands between 18 and 24 inches tall and forms into clumps that can rapidly expand in optimum conditions.
 As with Sweet William, Smooth Phlox prefers a bit of sun.
 A smooth phlox is also a great option if you want to have a flower blooms a bit earlier in the season.